 Many parents consider a heavy child as having baby fat and reassure themselves in thinking that their overweight or obese child will simply outgrow it, but the research shows the opposite.
 In a 2014 study published in the New England Journal of Medicine, researchers evaluated changes in the rates of obesity in more than 7,000 children between the time they entered kindergarten and advanced to middle school age.
 Those who were obese during kindergarten were more likely to be obese during middle school and adulthood.

 Establishing and maintaining a healthy weight can be a challenge, even for the very young.
 But recognizing that kids as young as age 5 can become overweight, and using some common-sense strategies will reduce the chances they become or stay obese.

 As a parent, there are some things you can do and you don’t have to go it alone.
 Community organizations, health care providers and others can help your family work together to create opportunities for kids to eat healthier and be more active.

 Brush up on your knowledge of nutrition.
 Learn how to combine foods to give your child a nutrient-rich diet while reducing the number of empty sugar and fat calories.
 For example, orange juice is high in sugar and calories.
 Eating an orange is better.

 Make small changes, like keeping fresh fruit and vegetable sticks in a visible and reachable place in the refrigerator, so they are more likely to be eaten.

 Check out the food at your child’s school.
 Parents have been largely responsible for getting healthier choices in vending machines and school cafeterias.
-Speak to them about eating breakfast at school every morning- it is free and make them more likely to be engaged learners throughout the day.
+Speak to your kids about eating breakfast at school every morning; it will help them to be more engaged learners throughout the day.